 (d) the bond administrator or an authorised agent has approved the lodging of an application in accordance with subclause (1)(a)(ii).

+(1B) Use of the Bonds Online eTransactions system is subject to any terms and conditions determined from time to time by the bond administrator and published on the website referred to in subclause (1)(c).

 [Regulation 7H inserted in Gazette 3 Jun 2016 p.
-1714-16.]
+1714-16; amended in Gazette 30 Jun 2017 p.
+3554-5.]

 Part 3 — Other matters